Gladys Emma Ingram was born in Oakville, India in 1891, and was part of a large family. Her father was a barrister.

 She ran the Hong Kong branch of the West China Evangelistic Band.

-Gladys also worked among the displaced and impoverished people in Hong Kong’s “Walled City” where she was supported by the American charity World Vision.
+Gladys Donnithorne also worked among the displaced and impoverished people in Hong Kong’s notorious “Walled City,” supported by the American charity World Vision.
+She and her husband had been the first westerners to go there.
 As 'a ministering angel by method and instinct', she ministered to opium addicts, orphaned children and disenfranchised Chinese.
 She worked with the Oriental Missionary Society’s Rooftop Programme which sought to help some of the estimated 90,000 refugees living on roofs of buildings in the resettlement blocks.
 For her work with the destitute and refugees Gladys was awarded the MBE by the Hong Kong government.

-In 1968 Vyvyan Donnithorne died and was buried in Hong Kong Cemetery.
+In 1968 Archdeacon Donnithorne died and was buried in Hong Kong Cemetery.

 Gladys worked on until her death in 1977, and she was buried with her husband.
 The service was conducted by her pastor, Rev Bob Hyatt of St Andrews, Kowloon.